 6. Busuanga

 Sure, Coron Town is by no means a little-visited place, but you only have to look at a map to realize how huge Busuanga is—and how little of it is known.
-On our latest getaway there, we spent almost 10 days uncovering corners hardly anyone talks about that can easily rival more popular spots.
+On our latest trip there, we spent almost 10 days discovering places hardly anyone talks about that can easily rival more popular spots.

 The clearest example is the small town of Concepcion, which was our base for a week.
-Barely 90 minutes from Coron Town by van, it feels like you are on a different island—an unknown Philippines.
+Barely 90 minutes from Coron Town by van, it feels like a completely different island—like stepping into a lesser-known side of the Philippines.

-With just 3 streets, it is absolute tranquility and a fabulous jumping-off point for several incredible island hoppings.
+With just 3 streets, it is absolute tranquility and a fantastic base for several incredible island-hopping trips.
 From here we visited islands like Pass, Maltatayoc, North Cay, South Malbinchilao, and the great snorkeling sites of Lusong Coral Garden and the neighboring shipwreck.
 Not only that, from Concepcion you can walk to the waterfalls of the same name and, above all, enjoy wonderful calm and sunsets.
 If you fancy it, you can also rent a motorbike and spend the day on the beach at the Alam Indah resort or go farther to see Ocam Ocam Beach.
 To top it off, from here you will have much faster access to the World War II shipwreck dives.

-You can read much more in What to do in Concepción, Busuanga.
+You can read much more in Things to do in Concepcion, Busuanga.

-As interest grows, a few hotels have sprung up in the area such as the West Alantic Inn and some more luxurious ones in a nearby bay like Marina del Sol.
-Plus, there are a couple of restaurants, making your stay 100% comfortable.
+As interest grows, a few hotels have sprung up in the area such as the West Atlantic Inn and some more luxurious ones in a nearby bay like Marina del Sol.
+Plus, there are a couple of restaurants, so your stay can still be very comfortable.

 Salvacion, about 45 minutes from the former, is also a good base for island hopping or for heading to Ocam Ocam.
-Hotels have appeared such as the White Sumerville Tourist Inn.
+A few hotels have popped up, such as the White Sumerville Tourist Inn.

-If you want to feel that tingle of being in a very little-visited place in the Philippines that you know will get trendy in a few years, stay overnight in Ocam Ocam, where you have little seaside huts for little money like this one.
+If you want to feel that tingle of being in a very little-visited place in the Philippines that you just know will become popular in a few years, stay overnight in Ocam Ocam, where you have little seaside huts for little money like this one.
 In addition, from here it is easy to hop over to Black Island, which is, in our opinion, one of the most photogenic islands in the Philippines.

 Want more reasons?
 The unexplored north of Busuanga awaits with kayak routes and the chance to explore epic islands like Dumumpalit or Dimakya (home to the luxury resort Club Paradise).
-You can base yourself and live locally at The Cheeki Diver Inn.
+You can stay there and enjoy a more local experience at The Cheeki Diver Inn.

-Also, as we tell you in What to do in Coron, from town you can also visit little-known beaches: Bali Beach and Cabo Beach.
-Those very skilled on a motorbike can also ride to Marcilla Beach, which is almost 2 hours away.
+Also, as we tell you in Things to do in Coron, from town you can also visit little-known beaches: Bali Beach and Cabo Beach.
+If you’re very confident on a motorbike, you can also ride to Marcilla Beach, which is almost 2 hours away.

 Pass Island, less touristy islands in the Philippines